 Outside of a few travel articles, I couldn’t find details about what time the event normally starts.
 I tried looking up a Twitter account for the tourism board and (surprise) there isn’t one.
 Someone told me Brunei isn’t actively seeking tourists due to a booming oil industry.
 This explains a tourism website that hasn’t been updated in two years and the invalid email address listed on the Istana Nurlul Iman website.
 I’ve reached out to the Brunei Embassy for detailed information and will update you guys if they get back to me.

 I’m landing in Singapore around Eid and will see if I can change my plans.
-Our next stop is Bali and instead of flying to Kuala Lumpur afterwards, we could just fly to Singapore instead, which is where we’ll likely need to depart for our flight home anyway.
+Our next stop is Bali and instead of flying to Kuala Lumpur afterwards, we could just fly to Singapore instead.
+We’ll likely need to depart from there anyway.
 This is the first Eid my family and I aren’t going to be home to celebrate with our extended family, so I do want to make sure we do something special – and what’s more special than spending Eid at the world’s largest palace?

-Logistics are a problem but since our Cathay Pacific flight out of San Francisco stops in Hong Kong before continuing on to Singapore, we could drop the last segment and catch a Dragon Air or Malaysian Airlines flight to Kota Kinabalu (BKI) for 7,500 miles per person, then take a $64 Royal Brunei flight to Brunei International (BWN).
+Logistics are a problem.
+However, since our Cathay Pacific flight out of San Francisco stops in Hong Kong before continuing on to Singapore, we could drop the last segment and catch a Dragon Air or Malaysian Airlines flight to Kota Kinabalu (BKI) for 7,500 miles per person.
+Then we’d take a $64 Royal Brunei flight to Brunei International (BWN).
 We’d spend four nights in Brunei, continue to Bali, then catch a flight back to Singapore, where we’d wrap up our stay before flying home.
 The only question is, what is there to do in Brunei for four days?!
+Still, I hope it works out.

 Have you ever attended the Eid Al-Fitr festivities in Brunei?
 I’d love to get your feedback in the comment section.